jassics/security-study-plan/common-skills-study-plan.md

 9. Understanding of common cryptographic modules and functions
 10. How DNS works
 11. How SSL works
-12. What are the common network threat around these
+12. What are the common network threats around these
 13. MiTM
 14. Network sniffing
 15. Various TCP attacks
 16. DoS and DDoS attacks and its preventions
-17. Common ideas on firewall or Software defined networks
+17. Common ideas on firewall or Software-defined networks
-18. Basic network troubleshooting like why internet is slow or down, why wi-fi is not working, open networks issues et al.
+18. Basic network troubleshooting like why the internet is slow or down, why wi-fi is not working, open network issues et al.

 ### Books
 1. [See if you know basics as mentioned in this presentation](https://www.ece.uvic.ca/~itraore/elec567-13/notes/dist-03-4.pdf)